SoftwareEngineering5c/Biotility/README.md

 When a user goes to their profile page, they can edit their profile info.
 Database is automically updated as well with quiz results when a student takes a quiz.

+The user schema is defined in:
+*Biotility/modules/users/server/models/user.server.model.js*
-The user schema is defined in Biotility/modules/users/server/models/user.server.model.js The quiz question schema is defined in Biotility/modules/quiz/server/models/quizQuestion.server.model.js
+The quiz question schema is defined in:

-Aside :
-Ok let's make this visible to all now.

-_Steps to push to our Github Repository_

-Step 1: `git fetch --all`

-This will update all the branches you've ever checked out with changes that others have made.

-Step 2: `git pull origin YOUR_BRANCH_HERE`

-This will pull the _updated_ information into your _local_ repository copy.

-Step 3: `git add -A`

-This will mark all of the files you've changed for adding.

-Step 4: `git commit -m "YOUR_MESSAGE_HERE"`

-Leave a message giving a short description of what changes you've made.

-Step 5: `git push origin YOUR_BRANCH_HERE`

-Finally, push your changes to the branch you're working on.
+*Biotility/modules/quiz/server/models/quizQuestion.server.model.js*

+Database connection:
+mongodb://devteam:devteam@ds027769.mongolab.com:27769/software5c'